andypowe11/Docker-Confluence-Demo/README.md

     ./build.sh

-Then deploy the containers with
+Then deploy the ubuntu-confluence container with

     ./start.sh